 Abstract

 Frass, a byproduct of insect rearing, has become popular for its potential use in sustainable agriculture.
-Insect production growth will increase frass output.
-This study examined the effects of frass as a soil amendment on plant growth and resistance to insect herbivory, with the aim of promoting zero waste and a circular economy.
-In greenhouse experiments, Brassica rapa was grown in unamended soil (NoFrass; control) or soil amended with black soldier fly frass (BSFF) or yellow mealworm (MWF) (2g kg−1).
-Plant growth and performance of Delia radicum and Plutella xylostella were measured.
+The rapid growth of insect production will result in an increased frass output.
+This study examined the effects of frass as soil amendment on plant growth and resistance to insect herbivory.
+In greenhouse experiments, Brassica rapa was grown in unamended soil (NoFrass; control) or soil amended with black soldier fly frass (BSFF) or yellow mealworm frass (MWF) (2g kg−1).
+Plant growth and performance of root-feeding Delia radicum and shoot-feeding Plutella xylostella larvae were measured.
 Raw BSFF and MWF reduced plant growth resulting in a smaller leaf area than the control.
 Raw MWF resulted in higher plant growth than raw BSFF but did not differ significantly from the control.
-Raw BSFF reduced larval survival and biomass of D. radicum pupae and survival of P. xylostella larvae.
+Raw BSFF reduced D. radicum larval survival and pupal biomass and survival of P. xylostella larvae.
 In contrast, raw MWF increased larval survival and biomass of D. radicum and the survival of P. xylostella larvae.
-Interestingly, incubation of frass in the soil removed plant growth inhibition and resulted in a bigger plant leaf area, especially for MWF.
+Interestingly, incubation of frass in the soil for 16 days removed plant growth inhibition and resulted in an increased plant leaf area, especially for MWF.
 In addition, composting BSFF and MWF increased leaf growth.
-Therefore, frass could be used as a sustainable and natural alternative to conventional organic fertilisers and pesticides.
+Therefore, frass may be used as a sustainable and natural alternative to conventional organic fertilisers and pesticides.
 Our results indicate that soil amendment with raw BSFF may negatively impact herbivore performance, whereas raw MWF may have a protective effect on herbivore performance.
-Finally, our results suggest that a holistic approach that integrates frass as a fertiliser and other pest management strategies could be beneficial for sustainable agriculture.
+Our results suggest that integrating frass as a fertiliser with other pest management strategies can promote sustainable agriculture.

 Keywords: Frass, Soil amendment, Brassica rapa, Plant growth, Pest management, Insect herbivores